 Operation TBI Freedom

-Each veteran is assigned a military support specialist (MSS) who is a veteran and a Certified Brain Injury Specialist.
-The MSS begins with a comprehensive analysis of the veteran’s needs and concerns.
+Each Veteran is assigned a military support specialist (MSS) who is a Veteran and a Certified Brain Injury Specialist.
+The MSS begins with a comprehensive analysis of the Veteran’s needs and concerns.
 It is the responsibility of the MSS to use all resources - the Veterans Administration, local government programs and private service providers - as efficiently as possible, ensuring no duplication of effort.
-OTF analyzes complex VA benefits, identifies potential benefit enhancements and assists the veteran in maximizing his or her access to healthcare and other benefits.
-OTF has leveraged more than $5.5 million in services and therapies through our partnerships with military and community organizations, serving almost 800 veterans.
+OTF analyzes complex VA benefits, identifies potential benefit enhancements and assists the Veteran in maximizing his or her access to healthcare and other benefits.
+OTF has leveraged more than $5.5 million in services and therapies through our partnerships with military and community organizations.

 Services provided or coordinated by OTF include the following: